Skip to content

 Turn-over return

-• Name of the declarant (usually the builder or landowner)
+• Name of declarant (usually the developer or landowner)

-A notice of change must be filed within 30 days of the change and must indicate what has changed and when the change took effect.
+An NOC must be filed within 30 days of the change of information and must indicate what has changed and when the change took effect.

 Who can file?

-The Condo Act allows the following individuals to file on behalf of a condo corporation:
+The Condo Act allows the following individuals to file returns and NOCs on behalf of a condo corporation:

-A condo corporation’s lawyer, accountant or other individual having knowledge of the affairs of the condo corporation
+Corporation’s lawyer, accountant or other individual with knowledge of its affairs

 Fees and charges